M. G. Ramachandran filmography

-Ramachandran's breakthrough came with his first lead role in A. S. A. Sami's swashbuckler film Rajakumari (1947) where he played a villager who marries a princess.
-Based on the Arabian Nights, Rajakumari was a commercially successful venture.
-He established himself as an action hero akin to Errol Flynn and Douglas Fairbanks in Tamil cinema with Manthiri Kumari (1950) and Marmayogi (1951).
-Both films had political undertones which earned Ramachandran a Robin Hood persona of being a champion for the downtrodden.
-His performance as the caring brother Rajendran who tries to keep his family together in En Thangai (1952) earned him critical acclaim.
-In 1953, he made his debut in Malayalam films opposite B. S. Saroja in Genova.
-Ramachandran continued to play roles which enabled him to adopt his ideas of fighting injustice meted out to the poor such as an outlaw in Malaikkallan (1954), and Nadodi Mannan (1958).
-In the latter, he featured in dual roles, as a king and a commoner, for the first time in his career.
-Both Malaikkallan and Nadodi Mannan were commercially successful, becoming the highest-grossing films of their respective release years.

-In addition to social dramas, Ramachandran received positive feedback and commercial success for swashbuckler films such as Alibabavum 40 Thirudargalum (1956), the first South Indian full-length colour film, Madurai Veeran (1956), Chakravarthi Thirumagal and Mahadevi (both released in 1957).

 According to Ashish Rajadhyaksha and Paul Willemen in the book Encyclopedia of Indian Cinema, the success of Ramachandran's 1961 film Thirudathe, marked a beginning of transition to roles that had "a contemporary setting".
 He often played "a saintly member of an oppressed class".
 The act of showering love and affection for his family members was a recurring theme in his films during this period.
 The films he appeared in during the 1960s played a crucial part in his subsequent career as a politician.
 The 1963 comedy-drama film Periya Idathu Penn had him play a farmer who seeks revenge from his village's zamindar.
 (Note: The word zamindar refers to a landowner who leases his land to tenant farmers.)
 The following year, he appeared in Thozhilali as a bus conductor who exposes the fraudulent methods of a rival bus company, and in Padagotti as a fisherman who resolves to end the dispute between two fishing communities.
 In 1965, he collaborated with Tapi Chanakya in Enga Veettu Pillai, where he featured as twins of opposite natures, one a coward and the other courageous.